sonic-net/SONiC/doc/vxlan/EVPN/EVPN_VXLAN_HLD.md

 6. Add remote MAC entry in Kernel and verify MAC is present in VXLAN_FDB_TABLE.
 Delete remote MAC entry in Kernel and verify MAC is removed from VXLAN_FDB_TABLE.
 7. Move remote MAC to local by programming the same entry in STATE_FDB_TABLE and verify Kernel is updated.
 8. Move local MAC entry to remote by replacing fdb entry in Kernel and verify VXLAN_FDB_TABLE is updated.

+### 8.4 Vlanmgr
+1. Verify that for platforms which use P2MP tunnel when Type 3 routes are processed, VLAN is created with SAI_VLAN_FLOOD_CONTROL_TYPE_COMBINED

 ## 9 References